 Communicate any delay in shipment for any reason to Canady’s Purchasing department as soon as the delay is known by the supplier.

-Provide Material Safety Data Sheets (MSDS) and/or certificates of compliances for restricted, toxic or hazardous substances.
+Provide Safety Data Sheets (SDS) and/or certificates of compliances for restricted, toxic or hazardous substances.

 Processing suppliers must furnish processing certifications to the purchase order requirements, and not process any parts which they are not certified or approved.